Fwhiterabbit/game-quiz/README.md

  ![quiz2](https://github.com/Fwhiterabbit/game-quiz/assets/122694703/eb8e2483-760f-46c7-a37c-ecee0a78de6c)
  ## And Game Page.
  ##### Where you playting The Quiz Game.
+   * Green highlight stands for Correct Answer
+   * Red highlight stands for Wrong Answer

  ![quiz3](https://github.com/Fwhiterabbit/game-quiz/assets/122694703/1d7cf819-5a4a-40cd-bafb-07862bc61430)

  ## End Game
  ##### After you complete 15 questionaries you will be able to see your resuls with the grade depending on how many questions you get right.
  ![quiz4](https://github.com/Fwhiterabbit/game-quiz/assets/122694703/fae1142a-8fcb-46d2-ad7f-478e6119ea0e)
+ ###### There are 5 different grades depending on how many answer you'll get correct
+   * Grade 1 - 3 points will be marked as RED
+   * Grade 2 - 4 points will be marked as Orange
+   * Grade 3 - 7 points will be marked as Orange
+   * Grade 4 - 10 points will be marked as Green
+   * Grade 5 - 15 points will be marked as Gold

 # Features (playable on)